fangyan93/Self_Driving_Car_Behavior_Cloning/Readme.md

 ---

-My project includes the following files:
+This repository includes the following files:
 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
 * model_track1.h5 containing a trained convolution neural network for track1
 * model_track2.h5 containing a trained convolution neural network for track1
 * writeup_report.md or writeup_report.pdf summarizing the results
+* first_track.mp4 a demo video for test in autonomously mode on 1st track
+* second_track.mp4 a demo video for test in autonomously mode on 2nd track

 Note that I have spent a day to tried to train a model works for both tracks, using all training data on 2 tracks and over 2 times paratemeters more than any single model, but the result is not good enough, so I can only submit 2 seperate models.
 Please leave a message if you have advise for me to get a powerful model for both tracks, I guess a lot more training data may be required.

 #### 2. Submission includes functional code